libogonek/ogonek/reference/text.markdown

 {% highlight cpp %}
 template <typename CodePointSequence>
-explicit text(CodePointSequence&& range);
+explicit text(CodePointSequence&& sequence);
 {% endhighlight %}

 *Requires*: `CodePointSequence` is a code point sequence.

-*Effects*: Initialises an instance of `text` by encoding the code points from `that` into the underlying storage according to `EncodingForm`.
+*Effects*: initialises an instance of `text` by encoding the code points from `that` into the underlying storage according to `EncodingForm`.

 *Validation*: if the sequence cannot be encoded a `validation_error` is thrown.